08/07/2021 & 08/08/2021 Beekeeping Class Series & Apiary Tour

 Splitting and Expanding Brood

-Join in for a tour of working feral hives.
+Tours are held in the pollinator sanctuary and educational site in Rancho Cucamonga at The Root 66 Garden.
+Get up close and personal with thousands of bees!
 We humanely save and relocate colonies throughout the Inland Empire.
 Some of those colonies have remained to pollinate the local community garden.
 Students will be dressed in appropriate safety gear, learn apiary safety, and assist to check on colonies on site according to skill level.
-Please dress according to the following dress policy.
-Students that do not adhere to this policy will not be refunded and will not be able to enter the sanctuary where the colonies are housed.
-You may remain and watch from outside.
+This is fun for the family, ages 8 and up!
+For those students that are shy, the enclosure for the bees is designed to watch safely from the outside.

 Closed toe hiking boots or other type of boots.
 No tennis shoes, sandals, etc.